arup-group/osmox/README.md

 Progress: |██████████████████████████████████████████████████| 100.0% Complete
 INFO:osmox.main: Assigning distances to nearest medical.
 Progress: |██████████████████████████████████████████████████| 100.0% Complete
-INFO:osmox.main: Writting objects to: suffolk2/epsg_27700.geojson
+INFO:osmox.main: Writting objects to: suffolk2/suffolk_epsg_27700.geojson
-INFO:osmox.main: Reprojecting output to epsg:4326 (lat lon) INFO:osmox.main: Writting objects to: suffolk2/epsg_4326.geojson
+INFO:osmox.main: Reprojecting output to epsg:4326 (lat lon) INFO:osmox.main: Writting objects to: suffolk2/suffolk_epsg_4326.geojson
 INFO:osmox.main:Done.
 ```

-Once completed, you will find OSMOX has outputted file(s) in `geojson` format in the specified `<OUTPUT_PATH>`.
+Once completed, you will find OSMOX has outputted file(s) in `geojson` format in the same folder as the OSM input file.
 If you have specified a CRS, you will find two output files, named as follows:
-1)  `<specified CRS name>.geojson`
+1)  `<OUTPUT_NAME>_<specified CRS name>.geojson`
-2)  `epsg_4326.geojson`
+2)  `<OUTPUT_NAME>_epsg_4326.geojson`

 We generally refer to the outputs collectively as `facilities` and their properties as `features`.
 Note that each facility has a unique id, a number of features (depending on the configuration) and a point geometry.
 In the case of areas or polygons, such as buildings, the point represents the centroid.